Yad Vashem: Museum

 Yad Vashem building on the Mount of Remembrance was inaugurated in 1957.
 Its first exhibits, opened on 1958, focused on documentation of the Holocaust.
 The second exhibition, opened in 1959, presented paintings from the Holocaust Ghettos and camps.

+The first Holocaust History Museum at Yad Vashem was opened in 1973.
+It remained in operation until it was replaced by the new Holocaust History Museum, inaugurated in 2005.

 In 1993, planning began for a larger, more technologically advanced museum to replace the old one.
 The new building, designed by Canadian-Israeli architect Moshe Safdie, consists of a long corridor connected to 10 exhibition halls, each dedicated to a different chapter of the Holocaust.
-The museum combines the personal stories of 90 Holocaust victims and survivors and presents approximately 2,500 personal items including artwork and letters donated by survivors and others.
-The old historical displays revolving around anti-Semitism and the rise of Nazism have been replaced by exhibits that focus on the personal stories of Jews killed in the Holocaust.
-According to Avner Shalev, the museum's curator and chairman, a visit to the new museum revolves around "looking into the eyes of the individuals.
+The museum combines the personal stories of 90 Holocaust victims and survivors and presents approximately 2,500 personal items, including artwork and letters donated by survivors and others.
+The old historical displays revolving around antisemitism and the rise of Nazism have been replaced by exhibits that focus on the personal stories of Jews killed in the Holocaust.
+According to Avner Shalev, one of the museum's curators and the chairman of Yad Vashem authority at the time, a visit to the new museum revolves around "looking into the eyes of the individuals.
 There weren't six million victims, there were six million individual murders."

 The new museum was dedicated on 15 March 2005 in the presence of leaders from 40 states and then Secretary General of the UN Kofi Annan.
 President of Israel Moshe Katzav said that Yad Vashem serves as "an important signpost to all of humankind, a signpost that warns how short the distance is between hatred and murder, between racism and genocide".

+Collections Center

-In April 2019, Yad Vashem started a new collection center to house and conserve millions of artifacts from the Holocaust.
+In 2019, Yad Vashem began the construction of a new collection center to house and conserve millions of artifacts from the Holocaust.

+In July 2024, Yad Vashem inaugurated the Moshal Shoah Legacy Campus.
+At its center stands the Shapell Family Collections Center, a state-of-the-art facility for the preservation, conservation, and research of Holocaust-era materials.
+The center houses hundreds of millions of items, including documents, photographs, artworks, artifacts, and Pages of Testimony.
+These materials are stored in advanced climate-controlled environments and supported by specialized conservation laboratories, ensuring their long-term preservation and accessibility for future research and commemoration.